jimdro/My-favorites-movies/readme.md

 # My-favorites-movies

 This project is a Movie Trailer Website which gives the opportunity to store you favorite movies and watch trailers in a really neat enviroment.
-By storing the movies in a website it gives you the opportunity remotely to watch your favorites trailers
+By storing the movies in a website it gives you the opportunity remotely to watch your favorites trailers.

 ## Prerequisites